 Private lesson students have opportunities to "give back" by performing in the community.
 We also work with students on their school orchestra and youth orchestra music, helping them to become confident ensemble members and achieve audition success.

 Parents are always welcome at private lessons, but are not required to be there.
-Due to the current health crisis, for fall 2020 we are able to accommodate only the student and a parent in the physical facility (sorry, no siblings).
+Due to the current health crisis, for 2020-21 we are able to accommodate only the student and a parent in the physical facility (plus a sibling if taking back-to-back lessons).

 Contact us to arrange your free online tryout lesson with the teacher(s) of your choice.